langflow-ai/langflow/docs/docs/integrations/notion/search.md

 # Notion Search

-Langflow allows you to extend its functionality with custom components.
 The `NotionSearch` component is designed to search all pages and databases that have been shared with an integration in Notion.
 It provides a convenient way to integrate Notion search capabilities into your Langflow workflows.

 [Notion Reference](https://developers.notion.com/reference/search)